eclipse-sumo/sumo/docs/web/docs/Developer/HowToRelease.md

   - make a new release within the sumo package (named "version x.y.z")
   - add files to the release
   - change default download attributes
-- publish a new "version" in Zenodo.
-Do not forget to delete the previous file in the new version!
+- finish the Zenodo version draft, by uploading the release `.tar.gz` source, and publishing it.
 - update files at the [opensuse build service](https://build.opensuse.org/package/show/science:dlr/sumo)
 - update the ubuntu ppa (see